scholl-lab/apa-sequencing/files/README.md

-# instructions how to generate medtadata for the samples in a project
+# Instructions how to generate metadata for the samples in a project

 ## 1) Alignment metadata for the genomes project part